set.seed(17) # Kharlamov

 Here’s the results

-knitr::kable(d, booktabs = TRUE,caption = 'Lord Rayleigh Argon Discovery')
+d ::kable(d, booktabs = TRUE,caption = 'Lord Rayleigh Argon Discovery') knitr

 boxplot(d)